influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/upgrading.md

 ## Upgrading to InfluxDB Enterprise 1.5.4

 Version 1.5 includes the first official Time Series Index (TSI) release.
-Although you can install without enabling TSI, you are encouraged to begin leveraging the advantages the TSI disk-based indexing offers.
+Although you can install without enabling TSI, you are encouraged to begin leveraging the advantages the TSI indexing offers.

 ## Upgrading InfluxDB Enterprise 1.3.x-1.5.x clusters to 1.5.4 (rolling upgrade)